Wonder Girls: Musical styles

 The Wonder Girls are known for their signature retro sound and concept.
 Their music has been noted to contain elements from the 1960s, 1970s and 1980s.
 The Wonder Girls are known as "South Korea's Retro Queens", as their music has been noted to contain elements from the 1960s, such as in their hit "Nobody", 1970s, such as in the reggae track "Why So Lonely", and 1980s, heard on the songs "Tell Me", "So Hot", "2 Different Tears", "Be My Baby" and "I Feel You".
 Their music videos also allude to vintage fashion and performance, with "Nobody" being mostly inspired by African-American 1960s culture and famous R&B group The Supremes, while "I Feel You" takes place in 1987 and shows the members playing their own instruments and various other scenes with heavy 1980s inspiration.

+Impact

+Wonder Girls ranked number one on Gallup Korea's polls for Singer of the Year for two consecutive years in 2007 and 2008, with "Tell Me" and "Nobody" likewise topping their polls for Song of the Year in 2007 and 2008, respectively.
+"Tell Me" was voted the number one idol hit of all time in a survey of 22,000 participants conducted by Research Panel Korea in 2013, and was included in Mnet's list of Legend 100 Songs that have captured the public since the 1960s in 2014.
+Billboard ranked Wonder Girls the third best K-pop girl group of the past decade in 2017, writing how they "dominated South Korea with their modernized retropop sound" with hits "'Tell Me' and 'Nobody' [becoming] some of K-pop's first-ever viral successes".
+The same publication ranked "Nobody" number 43 in their list of 100 Greatest Girl Group Songs of All Time, deeming its debut on the Billboard Hot 100 "a breakthrough moment in K-pop history".
+"Tell Me" was ranked one of the top 10 greatest K-pop songs of all time by Melon (number 9) and Rolling Stone (number 10).
+In 2022, Us Weekly named them one of the best girl groups of all time.

 Band members

 The group consisted of five members at the time of its debut in 2007: Sunye, Sohee, Hyuna, Sunmi and Yeeun.
 Shortly after, in the same year, Hyuna left the group due to concerns over her health, which led to the addition of Yubin as replacement.
 In 2010, Sunmi left the group to pursue an academic career, and trainee Hyerim was selected as her replacement.
-Sohee departed from the group in late 2013 following the expiration of her contract with JYP Entertainment, while Sunye left the group in late 2014; their departures were officially announced in July 2015.
+In early 2013, following her marriage, Sunye became an inactive member.
+Sohee departed from the group in late 2013 following the expiration of her contract with JYP Entertainment.
+Sunye announced her departure from the group in July 2015, alongside a formal announcement from Sohee.
 For the group's 2015 comeback, Sunmi returned to the group, and served as a member alongside Yeeun, Yubin, and Hyerim; the Wonder Girls remained as four-piece band until their disbandment in 2017.